USEPA/cam-api-examples/README.md

 ## Description of python scripts
 Recommended versions of Python to have installed to use these scripts is 3.8, 3.9 or 3.10.

+Before executing the scripts, install the following packages.

 `pip install requests`

 `pip install pandas`

+### Python\bulk_data_api_demo.py
+Insert your API key at

+`6 | API_KEY = 'YOUR_API_KEY'`

+The script retrieves daily emissions files by the quarter of 2021 using the camd-services API.
+The script then concatenates the files to make a single data frame.

+### Python\facilities_api_demo.py
+Insert your API key at

+`5 | API_KEY = 'YOUR_API_KEY'`

+The script retrieves facility attribute data using the facilities-mgmt API.
+Change the parameters on line 14 to request other data.

 ## Description of R scripts
 Recommended versions of R to have installed to use these scripts is R (>= 3.2).

+Before executing the scripts, install the following packages.

 `install.packages("httr")`

 `install.packages("htmltools")`

 `install.packages("jsonlite")`